 Women in Finance Charter

-A key target was to see the representation of women in senior roles increase to 25% by 2022 across our UK platform (SG London Branch, SG International Limited and Kleinwort Hambros).
-We’re proud to say we achieved this target ahead of time and so have extended our ambition to take this further by updating our target to achieve 30% of women in senior roles by 2025.
-And we’re already making great progress towards this with our current representation of women in senior roles at 27%.
+A key target was to see the representation of women in senior roles (VPs and above) increase to 25% by 2022 across our UK platform (SG London Branch, SG International Limited and Kleinwort Hambros).
+We’re proud that we achieved this target ahead of schedule and so we increased this to achieve 30% by 2025.
+However, since we are already close to reaching this revised target, we have subsequently extended our ambition to achieve 35% of women in senior roles by 2028, which we are on track to achieve.

 HM Treasury's Women in Finance Charter